Applying at IPSA

 IPSA students currently have a choice of two programmes being offered by the institution at undergrad level the 1 year Higher Certificate in Islamic Studies (HCIS) and the minimum 3 year Bachelor of Arts Islamic Studies (BAIS).

-Both the 1 year HCIS programme and the 3 year BAIS degree programme is fully accredited by the Council of Higher Education (CHE) and registered by the Registrar of Private Higher Education Institutions (PHEI) of the Department of Higher Education and Training (DHET) and registered on the NQF (National Qualifications Framework) of the South African Qualifications Authority (SAQA).
+Both the Full-Time and Part-Time HCIS programme, as well as the 3 year BAIS degree programme is fully accredited by the Council of Higher Education (CHE) and registered by the Registrar of Private Higher Education Institutions (PHEI) of the Department of Higher Education and Training (DHET) and registered on the NQF (National Qualifications Framework) of the South African Qualifications Authority (SAQA).

-IPSA submitted an application for the accreditation of the BAHIS programme on 01 October 2015 and is awaiting the outcome.
-A successful outcome will mean that the BAHIS degree will be fully accredited by the CHE and registered by the Registrar of the PHEI of the DHET and registered on the NQF SAQA.
+IPSA submitted an application for the accreditation of the BAHIS programme on 01 October 2015 and can confirm that we have received a successful outcome in 2017.
+The BAHIS degree is fully accredited by the CHE and registered by the Registrar of the PHEI of the DHET and registered on the NQF SAQA.

 Higher Certificate in Islamic Studies (HCIS) – minimum 1 Year (full time)